 Nick Ota-Wang (pronouns are: he, him, his).
-Historian, Higher Education Professional, Social Justice advocate, and believer that everyone should be treated equally under the law and by everyone.
+Historian, Academic Advisor, Higher Education Professional, Social Justice advocate, and believer that everyone should be treated equally under the law and by everyone.

 Ota-Wang is currently an Academic Advisor at the University of Colorado Colorado Springs.
 He works with undergraduate students who are studying in the areas of the Social Sciences (Majors in: Psychology, Sociology, Anthropology, Communications, Women's & Ethnic Studies), and Criminial Justice.

 Ota-Wang is currently a graduate student in the Master of Arts (MA) History program at the University of Colorado Colorado Springs.
 He currently is interested in the history of gender, sexual identity/orientation, and Higher Education administrative structures.
 He is also training in the subfield of genealogy to find additional ways to help others.
 He curently serves as the Marketing Coordinator focusing on Social Media & website with the Tau Chi: Phi Alpha Theta History Honor Society at UCCS.

 Prior to his current role and academic program, Ota-Wang was the Admission Counselor for the Graduate School of Social Work MSW & PhD Programs at the University of Denver.
 Additionally, Ota-Wang has worked for several not-for-profits in the Denver area in managerial, customer service, and membership services roles.
 Ota-Wang has also worked at several institutions of Higher Education around the United States in the offices of Housing, Orientation, Transition programs, Career Services, and Student Life.